ESG and sustainability matters for Financial Services

 The best way to understand regulatory requirements, and expectations, is by sector:

 ESG-related matters are requiring an increasing amount of attention from asset owners and managers.
-Some of the most common ESG topics the sector is focussed on include:
+Some of the most common ESG and sustainability-related topics the sector is focussed on include:

 1. Understanding the potential impact on investment returns of ESG-related factors